About selective mutism

 You might first notice signs of selective mutism when children start going to preschool or school, at 3-6 years of age.
 You might notice behaviour or physical signs, or your child might tell you about these signs.

 If your child has selective mutism, you might notice that they:

-- can’t speak or respond with speech to people outside your immediate family, including grandparents, carers, teachers and classmates
+- can’t speak to people outside your immediate family, including grandparents, carers, teachers and classmates

 - can’t speak to you in places where others might see or hear them speaking